Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Advanced Search] is a module for [Omeka S] that adds search capabilities to the public interface of Omeka S, in particular auto-completion, filters, facets, and aggregated fields querying.
+[Advanced Search] is a module for [Omeka S] that improves the standard search (visibility, thumbnails, starts with, resources without templates, search in multiple properties at a time, etc.) and that adds search capabilities to the public interface of Omeka S, in particular auto-completion, filters, facets, and aggregated fields querying.

+These features are progressively integrated in the Omeka core.

 Furthermore, it provides a common interface for other modules to extend it (forms, indexers, queriers).
 It can be displayed as a block on any page too.